LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 ### Step 4: Adding commands

 Now that our dictaphone is working, let's add some commands.
-We won't do anything too complex, but rather access the functions we already have at our disposal.
+We won't do anything too complicated but instead access the functions we already have at our disposal.

-Within the dictaphone component declare an array called **commands**.
+Within the dictaphone component, declare an array called **commands**.
 This will be an array of objects containing two properties each:
   * a command (string or regular expression)
   * a callback